 Outstanding and unique lakes, bays and streams around the world

 Below are listed selected unique lakes, sea bays and rivers of the world.
 These natural landmarks are arranged by the part of the world and in an alphabetic order:

 - Chinhoyi Caves – Zimbabwe, Mashonaland West.
-Group of legendary, impressive caves with up to 110 metres deep lakes.
-Extremely high transparency of water where clouds and birds flying over can be seen from 30 metre depth inside the cave lake.
+Group of legendary, impressive caves with up to 110 meters deep lakes.
+Extremely high transparency of water where clouds and birds flying over can be seen from 30-metre depth inside the cave lake.

-- Erta Ale Volcano – Ethiopia, Afar.
+- Erta Ale – Ethiopia, Afar.
 One of the most active volcanos in the world, with constant lava lake (sometimes two lakes) in the crater, known since 1906.
 None of the other known lava lakes in the world have such a long lifetime.

 - Lake Afrera – Ethiopia, Afar.
 Unusual, slightly acidic, hypersaline lake 102 m below the sea level.
 Two endemic species of fish live in the lake.
 Parts of lake are covered with salt layer, there are observed "attacks" of the lake, when the salt layer is suddenly raised like a big wave.